Six Years, Two Suitcases, and Twelve Lessons from a Life on the Road

 What was the hardest part?

-Every life has potholes—vagabonding was no exception!
-Each new location meant starting over—new routines, new grocery stores, gyms, landlords, neighbors, recycling rules (if there was recycling), new smoke alarms (OMFG the smoke alarms).
+Every life has potholes—vagabonding was no exception.
+Every new location meant starting over—new routines, new grocery stores, gyms, landlords, neighbors, recycling rules (if there was recycling), new smoke alarms (OMFG the smoke alarms!!).

-It took a lot of flexibility and presence, but it was worth it.
-It taught us even more about trusting the flow and living in the moment.
+It took a lot of flexibility, but it was worth it.

 Funniest story?